meoufun/meou/src/pages/blog/2021-12-17-new-hire-in-amazon.md

 ---
 templateKey: blog-post
-title: New Hire in Amazon
+title: As a New Hire in Amazon for almost half a year
 date: 2021-12-17T03:37:43.528Z
 description: New Hire in Amazon
-featuredpost: true
+featuredpost: false
 featuredimage: /img/amazon-badge.png
 tags:
   - Amazon